guykatzz/ReluplexCav2017/Readme.txt

   _basicVariables: the set of variables that are currently basic.

-  _reluPairs: all pairs of variables specificed as ReLU pairs.
+  _reluPairs: all pairs of variables specified as ReLU pairs.

   _dissolvedReluVariables: ReLU pairs that have been eliminated.